automl/ConfigSpace/docs/source/API-Doc.rst

 Utils
 =====

-Until now, all examples were designed to define a configuration space.
-However, there is also the application that you want to develop your own tool that creates configurations from a given configuration space.
-Or that you want to modify a given configuration space.
+Functions defined in the utils module can be helpful to develop custom tools that create configurations from a given configuration space or modify a given configuration space.

-The functionalities from the file util.py can be very useful.

 .. automodule:: ConfigSpace.util
     :members: